rotheconrad/F100_Prok_Recombination/README.md

 See 01a_Building_Complete_Genomes_Model.txt for detailed notes/methods used to build the model with NCBI Complete genomes.
 Code referenced in these notes can be found in 00b_Complete_Genomes_Model directory.

 The subsampled model filters the complete genome set for species with n genome pairs above 95% ANI with n ≥ 1000 and it randomly downsamples species with ≥ 5000 genome pairs above 95% ANI to n = 5000.
+The effect is a wider 95% confidence.

 ```bash
 # Uncompress the Complete_Genome_Model_Data.tsv.zip file